Meeting of Holmer and Shelwick Parish Council at 7:00PM on Monday 13th January 2020 at Holmer Park Spa, Cleeve Orchard, Hereford, HR1 1LL

 8. Parish matters for discussion/decision

-It was resolved to adopt an updated register, including the revised coffin bier valuation and new projector.
+It was resolved to adopt an updated policy.

-It was resolved to adopt an updated policy (NALC 2019).
+It was resolved to adopt an updated policy.

 9. Burial Ground